Skip to Content

 There are a number of egg replacement options available, but my favorite way to make meatloaf without eggs is by replacing the egg with 2 tablespoons of cornstarch and 3 tablespoons of water.

-HOW TO DEFROST MEAT
+HOW TO DEFROST Meat

 IN THE FRIDGE

-This method is the most highly recommended.
-Meat typically takes at least a full day to thaw.
-Once thawed, the poultry can remain in the refrigerator for a day or two before cooking.
+Meat typically takes a full day to thaw.
+Once thawed, it can remain in the refrigerator for a day or two before cooking.

 IN COLD WATER

-This should take two to three hours.
 Submerge your sealed meat in a pot or bowl full of cold water.
 Change out the water every 30 minutes or so.

 According to the USDA, you can cook frozen meat.
 It will take 50% longer to cook, but it’s an option.
-You should also cook it on a roasting rack or over vegetables so the heat can circulate around the meat.

-IS IT SAFE TO REFREEZE RAW MEAT
+IS IT SAFE TO REFREEZE RAW meat?

 According to the USDA, “food thawed in the refrigerator is safe to refreeze without cooking.”
 However, you do lose quality when refreezing previously defrosted meat.

-Every time you defrost meat, it loses moisture through thawing, which also leads to a loss in flavor.
-To compensate for this, marinate the meat to add more flavor and juice.”
+Every time you defrost meat, it loses moisture as it thaws, which also leads to a loss in flavor.
+To compensate for this, marinate the meat to add more flavor and juice.

-The USDA also says not to “refreeze any foods left outside the refrigerator longer than 2 hours; 1 hour in temperatures above 90 °F.”
+The USDA also says not to “refreeze any foods left outside the refrigerator longer than 2 hours; 1 hour in temperatures above 90°F.”

 Adjusting for a Convection Oven